Sunset house captured in Rynek Wroclaw

 Most Grunwaldzki river view in Wroclaw

 To your right is the notable ‘WRO’ structure by the river.
-It is an excellent spot to get yourself clicked in a frame with this touristic landmark of the city.
-Certainly, I’d put it among the top places to visit in Wrocław.
+It is an excellent spot to get a frame with this tourist landmark.
+This entire stretch is worthy of being placed among the top places to visit in Wrocław.

 This is a beautiful boulevard lined with trees on one side and the charming sight of the legendary Tumski Cathedral by the Odra banks on the other!